aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

   },
 });
 ```

-It is recommended to set the `@aws-cdk/aws-cloudfront:useOriginAccessControl` feature flag to `true`, so an OAC will be automatically created instead of an OAI when `S3Origin` is instantiated.
+It is recommended to set the `@aws-cdk/aws-cloudfront:useOriginAccessControl` feature flag to `true`, so an OAC will be automatically created instead
+of an OAI when `S3Origin` is instantiated.
 If you don't set this feature flag, and OAI will be created and granted access to the underlying bucket.

 ## Migrating from OAI to OAC

-If you are currently using OAI for your S3 origin and wish to migrate to OAC, first set the feature flag `@aws-cdk/aws-cloudfront:useOriginAccessControl` to `true` in `cdk.json`.
-With this feature flag set, when you create a new `S3Origin` an Origin Access Control will be used instead of Origin Access Identity.
+If you are currently using OAI for your S3 origin and wish to migrate to OAC, first set the feature flag `@aws-cdk/aws-cloudfront:useOriginAccessControl`
+to `true` in `cdk.json`.With this feature flag set, when you create a new `S3Origin` an Origin Access Control will be used instead of Origin Access Identity.
 You can create and pass in an `OriginAccessControl` or one will be automatically created by default.

 For more information, see [Migrating from origin access identity (OAI) to origin access control (OAC)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#migrate-from-oai-to-oac).

 ### Using pre-existing S3 buckets

-If you are using an imported bucket for your S3 Origin and want to use OAC, first import the bucket using one of the import methods (`fromBucketName`, `fromBucketArn` or `fromBucketAttributes`).
+If you are using an imported bucket for your S3 Origin and want to use OAC, first import the bucket using one of the import methods (`fromBucketName`,
+`fromBucketArn` or `fromBucketAttributes`).

 The `S3Origin` construct will update the S3 bucket policy to allow CloudFront read-only access.
-If your bucket previously used OAI, there will be an attempt to remove both the policy statement that allows access to the OAI and the origin access identity itself.
+If your bucket previously used OAI, there will be an attempt to remove both the policy statement
+that allows access to the OAI and the origin access identity itself.

 ```ts
 const bucket = s3.Bucket.fromBucketArn(this, 'MyExistingBucket',